Excel Tables – how you can use them within Excel to make named ranges more flexible

 The video below shows you how to create a table from your data in Excel and how it makes named ranges more flexible as the named range updates when a new row is added.

-In Excel you can name ranges of cells (which we looked at in a previous hint and tip early this year) however if you then add a row of data to this named range, it isn’t included automatically, you have to go and amend the named range (Formulas Tab, Name Manager).
+In Excel you can name ranges of cells (which we looked at in a previous hint and tip early this year).
+However if you then add a row of data to this named range, it isn’t included automatically.
+To overcome this problem, you have to go and amend the named range (Formulas Tab, Name Manager).

 However, if you make your data into an Excel Table, when you add a new row of data into your spreadsheet, it is automatically included in the original named range.
 So, you don’t have to go back and update it manually!

 To do this, firstly select a single cell in your data and go to the Insert Tab.
-From here click on the ‘Table’ option on the ribbon, this will bring up a window showing your data range for your table, click OK.
+Next click on the ‘Table’ option on the ribbon.
+This will bring up a window showing your data range for your table, click OK.
 This will now have created your Table.

 This is just one example of how Excel Tables can be used, there are lots more which we will look into in another hint and tip.